abhpd/hacktoberfest2021/CONTRIBUTING.md

 ### How to Contribute to this repository

-- Fork the repository (Click the Fork button in the top right of this page, click your Profile Image)
+- Fork the repository (Click the Fork button in the top right section of this page, click your Profile Image)
 - Clone the forked repository to your local machine.

 ```markdown